Dylan Beavers: Professional career

 Beavers was selected with the 33rd overall pick by the Baltimore Orioles in the Competitive Balance Round A of the 2022 Major League Baseball draft.
 He signed with the Orioles on July 23, 2022, and received a $2.2 million signing bonus.
+Beavers spent his first professional season with the rookie–level Florida Complex League Orioles, Single–A Delmarva Shorebirds, and High–A Aberdeen IronBirds.
+He split the 2023 campaign between Aberdeen and the Double–A Bowie Baysox, slashing a combined .288/.383/.467 with 11 home runs, 60 RBI, and 27 stolen bases over 119 games.